 Poor fond Mother Pollard does not even get a final missive from her son.

 Anyway, diminished in size, Emma left the cage and her handbag at the side of the pond, and then threw her purse into the water before joining it.
 What apparel, if any, James divested himself of we are not told.
-Almost immediately after wading or jumping in he began to struggle.
-This is when Emma began to have second thoughts, and shouted for someone to “Save my darling!”.
+Almost immediately after wading or jumping in, he began to struggle.
+This is when Emma began to have second thoughts, and shouted for someone to ‘Save my darling!’.
 Unkind contemporary newspaper reports failed to see any romance in this, and declared that Emma’s shouts started when she realised just how cold the water was.

 The Devon fishmonger, Edward Hanniford, bravely leapt into the pond, and with some difficulty pulled the young couple out.
 Constable Reasy escorted them to the police station, where the chatty Emma told him about their ill-fated plans.
-A doctor was summoned, and, concerned that they might attempt suicide again, he had them transported to the Wandsworth workhouse infirmary on St John’s Hill for safe keeping.
+A doctor was summoned, and, concerned that they might attempt suicide again, he had them transported to the Wandsworth workhouse infirmary for safe keeping.

 By now James and Emma would have known that they were in serious trouble: suicide was a crime under common law.
 Although penalties were not as harsh as they were before the 1823 Suicide Act — a suicide was forbidden burial in hallowed ground and could have property confiscated — it was still against the law.
 Decriminalisation was not brought in until 1961.

-The couple were tried at the Surrey Sessions on the 22nd of June 1871.
+The couple were tried at the Surrey Sessions on 22 June 1871.
 The jury failed to reach a decision on Emma’s guilt, and she was discharged.
 Perhaps they thought that she had been coerced by James, or that calling for help indicated that she had not intended to die.
 James himself, who had wrongly predicted that he would die within the week, was found guilty.
 He was sentenced to a month’s hard labour in Wandsworth Prison.

 After their fifteen minutes of fame James and Emma fade into relative obscurity.
-I imagine that family relations had been healed, as by 1881 James is working as a messenger for a barrister, and living in the Inner Temple, which suggests that his father-in-law had given him a helping hand.
+I imagine that family relations had been healed, as by 1881 James was working as a messenger for a barrister and living in the Inner Temple, which suggests that his father-in-law had given him a helping hand.